Opposition to United States involvement in the Vietnam War: Increasing polarization

+Opposition to the war from Vietnam veterans

 However, anti-war feelings also began to rise.
 Many Americans opposed the war on moral grounds, appalled by the devastation and violence of the war.
-Others claimed the conflict was a war against Vietnamese independence, or an intervention in a foreign civil war; others opposed it because they felt it lacked clear objectives and appeared to be unwinnable.
-Many anti-war activists were themselves Vietnam veterans, as evidenced by the organization Vietnam Veterans Against the War.
+Others claimed the conflict was a war against Vietnamese independence or an intervention in a foreign civil war; others opposed it because they felt it lacked clear objectives and appeared to be unwinnable.
+Many anti-war activists themselves were Vietnam veterans, as evidenced by the organization Vietnam Veterans Against the War.

 Later protests

-In April 1971, thousands of these veterans converged on the White House in Washington, D.C., and hundreds of them threw their medals and decorations on the steps of the United States Capitol.
-By this time, it had also become commonplace for the most radical anti-war demonstrators to prominently display the flag of the Viet Cong "enemy", an act which alienated many who were otherwise morally opposed to the war.
+In April 1971, thousands of these veterans converged on the White House in Washington, D.C., and hundreds threw their medals and decorations on the steps of the United States Capitol.
+By this time, it had also become commonplace for the most radical anti-war demonstrators to prominently display the flag of the Viet Cong "enemy", an act – along with protesters destroying ROTC facilities on campuses and fighting with the police – which had alienated many Americans who were otherwise opposed to the war from the anti-war movement.

-Characteristics
+Opposition groups

-As the Vietnam War continued to escalate, public disenchantment grew and a variety of different groups were formed or became involved in the movement.
+As the Vietnam War continued to escalate, public disenchantment grew, and a variety of different groups were formed or became involved in the movement.